SUMMER ACADEMIES

 Executive Director

-Laura brings more than 25 years of experience in the education and nonprofit sectors.
-Laura has worked in public and independent schools for almost 20 years, as well as nine years in nonprofit organizations.
+Laura brings 35 years of experience in the education and nonprofit sectors.
+She has worked in public and independent schools for almost 20 years, as well as 15 years in nonprofit organizations.
 She has bachelors degrees in English and Theatre from Vanderbilt University and her masters in education from Southern Oregon University.

 “As someone involved in education and organizations serving youth for my entire professional career, I particularly understand the importance of programs that address the needs and challenges of bright and talented children, as well as for their parents and teachers.”